-(2) Stipulations.
-Unless the court orders otherwise, in all appeals except child custody, visitation, or capital cases, the parties may extend the time for filing any brief for a total of 30 days beyond the due dates set forth in Rule 31(a)(1) by filing a written stipulation with the clerk of the Supreme Court on or before the brief’s due date.
-No extensions of time by stipulation are permitted in child custody, visitation, or capital cases.

-(3) Motions for Extensions of Time.
+(2) Motions for Extensions of Time.
 A motion for extension of time for filing a brief may be made no later than the due date for the brief and must comply with the provisions of this Rule and Rule 27.

 (A) Contents of Motion.
-A motion for extension of time for filing a brief shall include the following:
+A motion for extension of time for filing a brief must include the following:

-(i) The date when the brief is due;
+(i) When the brief is due and was first due;

-(ii) The number of extensions of time previously granted (including a 14-day telephonic extension), and if extensions were granted, the original date when the brief was due;
+(ii) The number of extensions previously granted (including a 30-day telephonic extension);

-(iii) Whether any previous requests for extensions of time have been denied or denied in part;
+(iii) Whether any previous extensions have been denied or denied in part;

-(iv) The reasons or grounds why an extension is necessary (including demonstrating extraordinary and compelling circumstances under Rule 26(b)(1)(B), if required); and
+(iv) The reasons or grounds why an extension is necessary; and

-(v) The length of the extension requested and the date on which the brief would become due.
+(v) The length of the extension requested and when the brief would become due.

-(B) Motions in All Appeals Except Child Custody, Visitation, or Capital Cases.
-Applications for extensions of time beyond that to which the parties are permitted to stipulate under Rule 31(b)(2) are not favored.
-The court will grant an initial motion for extension of time for filing a brief only upon a clear showing of good cause.
-The court shall not grant additional extensions of time except upon a showing of extraordinary circumstances and extreme need.
+(B) Motions in All Appeals Except Termination of Parental Rights and Direct-Appeal Capital Cases.
+Applications for extensions of time beyond that to which the parties are permitted under Rule 31(b)(1) are not favored.
+The court will grant a motion for extension of time for filing a brief, including after any telephonic extension, only upon a showing of good cause.

-(C) Motions in Child Custody or Visitation Cases.
-The court will grant a motion for extension of time for filing a brief in child custody or visitation cases only in extraordinary cases that present unforeseeable circumstances justifying an extension of time.
+(C) Motions in Termination of Parental Rights Cases.
+The court will grant a motion for extension of time for filing a brief in termination of parental rights cases only in extraordinary and compelling circumstances.

-(D) Motions in Capital Cases.
-The Supreme Court may grant an initial motion for an extension of time of up to 60 days for filing a brief in a capital case upon a showing of good cause.
-The court shall not grant additional extensions of time except upon a showing of extraordinary circumstances and extreme need.
+(D) Motions in Direct-Appeal Capital Cases.
+The court may grant an initial motion for an extension of time of up to 60 days for filing a brief in a capital case upon a showing of good cause.
+The court will not grant additional extensions of time except upon a showing of extraordinary and compelling circumstances.

-(c) Number of Copies to Be Filed and Served.
-An original and 2 copies of each brief shall be filed with the clerk unless the court by order in a particular case shall direct a different number, and 1 copy shall be served on counsel for each party separately represented.
-The original must be signed in compliance with Rules 25(a)(5), 28.2(a), and 32(d).
+(c) Service.
+A copy of each brief must be served on counsel for each party separately represented.
+The brief must be signed in compliance with Rules 25(a)(5), 32(a)(9), and 32(d).

 (d) Consequences of Failure to File Briefs or Appendix.

 (1) Appellant.
-If an appellant fails to file an opening brief or appendix within the time provided by this Rule, or within the time extended, a respondent may move for dismissal of the appeal or the court may dismiss the appeal on its own motion.
+If an appellant fails to timely file an opening brief or appendix, a respondent may move for dismissal of the appeal or the court may dismiss the appeal on its own motion.
 If an appellant has not filed a reply brief, oral argument will be limited as provided by Rule 34(c).
 This Rule does not apply to postconviction appeals in which the appellant is not represented by counsel.
 In those cases, the court may decide the appeal based on the record without briefing as provided in Rule 34(g).